waynodiablo/Oystercard/further_javascript/walkthroughs/09_protractor.md

 });
 ```

+> Do you recognise the `describe` and `it` syntax from somewhere else?
+Where?
+Why are we using it here?

 ## Running your new test

 Run the tests with:

     $ npm run protractor test/protractor.conf.js

+> How does `npm run protractor` run our Protractor tests?
+If you're not sure, have a look at `package.json`.

 You should see all dots to indicate that your tests have passed!